cabforum/servercert/docs/BR.md

 ### 4.10.3 Optional features

+No stipulation.

 ## 4.11 End of subscription

+No stipulation.

 ## 4.12 Key escrow and recovery

 ### 4.12.1 Key escrow and recovery policy and practices

+No stipulation.

 ### 4.12.2 Session key encapsulation and recovery policy and practices

+Not applicable.

 # 5. MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS